The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: CM-wild varieties

 If moreover $\Phi_{\bM}(N)$ is Ulrich for all $N$, then $X$ is {\it strictly Ulrich wild}. \end{dfn}

-\begin{rmk} The following facts are well-known. \begin{enumerate}[i)] \item If the subscheme $X$ is strictly CM wild, then it is of wild CM type, and if $X$ is strictly Ulrich wild then it is of wild Ulrich type. \item If $X$ is of wild CM type, then for any $r \in \NN$ there are families of dimension at least $r$ consisting of indecomposable ACM sheaves on $X$, all non-isomorphic to one another.
-In other words, $X$ is of wild CM type in the geometric sense.
-If $X$ is of wild Ulrich type, these families can be taken to consist of Ulrich sheaves. \item Any fully faithful exact functor $\Phi:\FMod_\Lambda \to \Mod_R$ is of the form $\Phi_{\bM}$ for some $\Lambda$-flat $(R,\Lambda)$-bimodule $\bM$. \suspend{enumerate} Let $w \ge 1$ be an integer and consider the Kronecker quiver $\Upsilon=\Upsilon_w$ with two vertices and $w$ arrows from the first vertex to the second.
-Write $\Rep_\Upsilon$ for the Abelian category of finite-dimensional $\bk$-representations of $\Upsilon$. \resume{enumerate}[{[i)]}] \item To check that $X$ is strictly CM wild (resp., of wild CM type), it suffices to construct a fully faithful exact functor (resp., a representation embedding):
+\begin{rmk} The following facts are well-known, or quickly proved in the next lines. \begin{enumerate}[label=\roman*)] \item To check that $X$ is CM-wild, it is enough to construct a representation embedding from $\FMod_\Sigma$ into $\MCM_R$, where $\Sigma$ is a wild algebra of finite dimension over $\bk$ and $\FMod_\Sigma$ is the category of $\Sigma$-modules of finite dimension over $\bk$.
+Thanks to Lemma \ref{equiv-mcm-acm}, we may work interchangeably with $\ACM_X$ or $\MCM_{R,0}$. \item If all non-zero graded $R$-modules $\Phi(M)$ are generated in the same degree and $X$ is strictly CM-wild, then it is CM-wild, and if $X$ is strictly Ulrich wild then it is of wild Ulrich type.
+Indeed, given $M,N \in \Mod_\Sigma$, since $\Phi(M)$ and $\Phi(N)$ are generated in the same degree, an isomorphism $\Phi(M) \to \Phi(N)$ must be of degree $0$ and therefore must come from an isomorphism $M \to N$ by full faithfulness.
+Also any idempotent of $\Phi(M)$ must have degree $0$ and is therefore induced by an idempotent of $M$. \item If $X$ is of wild CM-type, then for any $r \in \NN$ there are families of dimension at least $r$ consisting of indecomposable ACM sheaves on $X$, all non-isomorphic to one another.
+In other words, $X$ is of wild CM-type in the geometric sense.
+If $X$ is of wild Ulrich type, these families can be taken to consist of Ulrich sheaves. \item Any exact functor $\Phi:\Mod_\Sigma \to \Mod_R$ is of the form $\Phi_{\bM}$ for some finitely generated $\Sigma$-flat $(R,\Sigma)$-bimodule $\bM$. \end{enumerate} Let $w \ge 1$ be an integer and consider the Kronecker quiver $\Upsilon=\Upsilon_w$ with two vertices and $w$ arrows from the first vertex to the second.
+Write $\Rep_\Upsilon$ for the abelian category of finite-dimensional $\bk$-representations of $\Upsilon$. \begin{enumerate}[resume, label=\roman*)] \item To check that $X$ is strictly CM-wild (resp., of wild CM-type), it suffices to construct a fully faithful exact functor (resp., a representation embedding):